murilobellatini/murilobellatini.github.io/_pages/about.md

 Professionally I've been used to work on data-oriented problems my whole career, going from Prescriptive Modelling on Automotive segment for super cars (believe it or not!) until Social Media & Speech Analytics for Business Insight Generation.

 My current data toolkit covers the whole Machine Learning pipeline with Data Collection, Wrangling, Cleaning, Visualization, Predictive Model Training & Testing — usually in Python.
-My areas of greatest interest to me tackle unstructured data problems such as Natural Language Processing and Speech Recognition.
+Currently, the areas of greatest interest to me tackle unstructured data problems such as Natural Language Processing and Speech Recognition.

 My main goal is to ease the burden of Decision Making in every aspect of our lives through intelligent data-driven models.